A satisfied doctoral researcher is engaged and efficient. A risk of burn-out and drop-out increases when well-being at work decreases.

 The most commonly used orientation in which the aim is to identify the problems and solve them quickly with an advice given by the supervisor.

 This orientation is efficient but limited, if the identified problem is not the actual problem.
 In that case, the advice fixes the problem in the product but not in the working process, where the problem originates.
-Also, when the supervisor identifies the problem and offers the solution, the supervisee's capability of solve problems is not developed.
-Neither, it will not be know if and how the supervisee understood the solution.
+Also, when the supervisor identifies the problem and offers a solution, the supervisee's capability of solve problems is not developed.
+Neither, it will not be known if and how the supervisee understood the solution.

 Skillful use of advice the supervisee is first heard in order to make sure that the identified problem is the real problem.
 The supervisor must take time before giving the advice in order to it to be thoughtful.
 It is also good to include the supervisee in problem-solving.
 Problem-solving orientation is not appropriate in all situations.

 Please, note that in total, using these orientations does not require extra time nor extra resources.
 After you have become aware of the orientations and taken the time for them, they bring focus and structure to even brief encounters and help to focus on the essential.

 More information about the orientations and concrete tips e.g. about giving feedback: Toolkit for supervisors (in Moodle, requires UEF-login).

 Below you can find a list of tips for supervisors created in a supervising workshop (led by Sanna Vehviläinen) of Seminar for PhD students and their supervisors in 2018 (see Sway-presentation on How to improve PhD supervision).